 In 2010, Vietnam's total state spending on science and technology amounted to roughly 0.45% of its GDP.
 Ngô Bảo Châu won the 2010 Fields Medal for his proof of fundamental lemma in the theory of automorphic forms.

-In 2010, the last individual Javan rhinoceros in Vietnam was reportedly shot in Cát Tiên National Park.
+In 2010, the last individual of the Javan rhinoceros species in Vietnam was reportedly shot in Cát Tiên National Park.

-According to the UNESCO Institute for Statistics, Vietnam devoted 0.19% of its GDP to science research and development in 2011.
+According to the UNESCO Institute for Statistics, in 2011 Vietnam devoted 0.19% of its GDP to science research and development.

-Since 2011, Nguyễn Phú Trọng as been the Communist Party of Vietnam's General Secretary.
+Since 2011, Nguyễn Phú Trọng was the General Secretary of the Communist Party of Vietnam.

 In 2012, Vietnam was ranked 76th in the Global Innovation Index.

-In 2012, approximately 50 years after the war, the US began a US$43 million joint clean-up project in former chemical storage areas in Vietnam to address the legacy of Agent Orange.
+In 2012, approximately 50 years after the war, the US began a US$43 million joint clean-up project in the former chemical storage areas in Vietnam.

-In 2013, the number of mopeds in Hanoi increased to 4.7 million.
+By 2013, the number of mopeds in Hanoi had increased to 4.7 million.

 Between 2005 and 2014, the number of Vietnamese scientific publications recorded in Thomson Reuters' Web of Science increased at a rate well above the average for Southeast Asia.